Glenwood House: The location where Ana Kriégel was murdered

 This is the abandoned house where Ana Kriégel was murdered.

-Under Irish law, the two boys cannot be named because they are minors.
-As a result, they are commonly referred to as Boy A and Boy B.
+Under Irish law, the two boys cannot be named because they were minors at the time of the murder.
+As a result, they are referred to as Boy A and Boy B.

 Ana Kriégel's murder

-At around 5 p.m. on the evening of the attack, Boy B visited Kriégel's house in Leixlip and told her that Boy A wanted to speak to her.
+At around 5 p.m. on May 14th, 2018, Boy B visited Kriégel's house in Leixlip and told her that Boy A wanted to speak to her.

-When the 14-year-old agreed to meet him, Boy B led her through St. Catherine's Park and brought her to a disused property called Glenwood House.
+When she agreed to meet him, Boy B led her through St. Catherine's Park and brought her to this disused property on the outskirts of Lucan.

 Kriégel's mother becomes suspicious

-After learning that she had left with a boy, she immediately became worried.
+After being told that she had left with a boy, she immediately became worried.

 Kriégel was a quiet teenager who struggled to make friends.
 Furthermore, nobody had ever called for her before, let alone a boy.

-Realizing that something didn't seem right, she repeatedly called her daughter and sent her multiple text messages.
+Realizing that something wasn't right, she repeatedly called her daughter and sent her multiple text messages.
 However, she received no response.

-Although the family spent hours searching the local neighborhood and a nearby park, they were unable to find any trace of her.
-Consequently, they decided to file a missing person report.
+The family spent hours searching their local neighborhood and a nearby park before they finally decided to contact the police and file a missing person report.

 Boy A and Boy B are charged with murder

-Over the next couple of days, the Irish police carried out a number of searches in the area.
+Over the next few days, the Irish police carried out a number of searches in the area.
 They also interviewed Boy A and Boy B, who claimed that they had last seen Kriégel in St. Catherine's Park.

-The boys agreed to retrace their steps and show the police the exact spot where they had seen her.
-However, while they were doing so, one of the officers noticed them sharing a strange look.
+The boys agreed to retrace their steps and show the police her last known whereabouts.
+However, while they were doing so, one of the officers noticed them sharing a "strange look" with one another.

-This "look," coupled with the fact that they had conflicting details in their stories, led the police to suspect that they were lying.
+This "look," coupled with the fact that their stories conflicted, led the police to suspect that they were lying.

-A couple of days later, on May 17th, 2018, a search team discovered Kriégel's body at this house in Lucan.
+On May 17th, 2018, a search team discovered Kriégel's body at this abandoned house in Lucan.
 Subsequently, the two boys were charged with her murder.

-Their trial started in April of 2019 and lasted eight weeks.
-On June 18th, 2019, the jury found them both guilty of Kriégel's murder.
+Their trial started in April 2019 and lasted eight weeks.
+On June 18th, 2019, the jury found them both guilty.

 Boy A received a life sentence with a review after 12 years.
 Boy B, on the other hand, received a 15-year prison sentence with a review after 8 years.